 If your spouse is going to cause contention no matter how hard you try to keep things civil or if there is any concern that your spouse may hide or dissipate marital assets while your divorce is pending, the amicable approach may not be the best strategy.
 You should try to maintain an amicable divorce, but if there is no hope of doing so, you must proceed accordingly.

 Your Williamson County divorce attorney’s experience and legal savvy will help you make the right decisions for your unique situation throughout the divorce process.

 Your Divorce Will Very Likely Be a No-Fault Divorce

-If your divorce is fault-based, however, the judge can take fault into consideration in the process of dividing your marital property.
+If your divorce is fault-based, however, the judge can consider fault in the process of dividing your marital property.
 In order to obtain a fault-based divorce, you will need to prove your spouse’s fault in the matter.
 The forms of fault that typically apply include adultery and cruel treatment.